OHDSI/Cyclops/cran-comments.md

-## ASAP patch requested by Ripley for `solaris`
+## Resubmission
-This is a patch of 1.2.0 (from yesterday).
+This is a resubmission.
 In this version I have:

-* Fixed a build ERROR under `solaris`.
-The error was: cyclops/engine/Recursions.hpp:113:24: error: call of overloaded ‘pow(int, const int&)’ is ambiguous
+* Fixed a build ERROR under c++14 via g++-6.
+The error was: cyclops/CompressedDataMatrix.h:406:34: error: call of overloaded ‘make_unique(bsccs::IntVectorPtr&, bsccs::RealVectorPtr&, bsccs::FormatType&)’ is ambiguous
-  - Solution: ints are now explicitly cast to doubles.

-* Fixed a build ERROR under `solaris`.
-The error was: cyclops/ModelData.cpp:492:22: error: expected unqualified-id before numeric constant auto SS = column.accumulate(squaredSumOp, 0.0);
-  - Solution: SS is a pre-defined macro; changed variable name.

-* Decreased compiled library size on `linux`.
-  On these systems, `-g` is default and generates large binaries.
-Package code is highly templated C++ to generate computationally efficient code for five regression models using dense, sparse and binary covariate matrices (and all combinations).
-  - Solution: add `-g1` to `Makevars` (works on travis-ci)
+  - Solution:
+    1. I have if-guarded my c++11 work-around for `make_unique()`
+    2. I have added a travis-ci build that compiles under c++14 to check that there are no standing forward-compatibility issues and to help limit future errors.
+    3. I thank Brian Ripley for taking the time to find this issue; I am a big fan of c++14 and hope to see more use of it in R.

 ## Test environments
 * local OS X install, R 3.2.2
-* ubuntu 12.04 (on travis-ci), R 3.2.5
+* ubuntu 12.04 (on travis-ci), R 3.2.5, gcc 4.6.3 and gcc 6.0
 * win-builder (devel and release)

 ## R CMD check results